 If you have been involved in an automobile accident in Houston, speaking to an experienced personal injury attorney is important.
 They will be able to help you determine whether the other driver was negligent or reckless and what kind of compensation you may be entitled to.

 What is negligence?

-Negligence is a failure to take reasonable care to avoid causing injury or loss to another person.
+According to experts who write for us on law, negligence is a failure to take reasonable care to avoid causing injury or loss to another person.
 Negligence can occur in many different ways, but is often the result of a careless mistake or inattention.
 For example, if a driver fails to yield the right of way to a pedestrian and hits them with their car, the driver may be found negligent.
 In order to prove negligence, it must be shown that the defendant owed a duty of care to the plaintiff, the defendant breached that duty, and the plaintiff was injured as a direct result of the breach.